Comprehensive Guide to Cat Kidney Disease

 Recent studies show that a diet specifically made to help with feline kidney disease will help a cat live longer with minimal negative effects.

-Natural Medicine for a Cat with Kidney Problems
+Natural Approaches for a Cat with Kidney Problems

-There are several herbal supplements that are known for supporting kidney function and health.
+There are several herbal supplements that may help support kidney function.
 Remedies are available in drop form and combine with your cat's food.
 Common herbal ingredients and what they do include:

 One natural supplement made for this purpose is Pet Alive Kidney Support .
 Discuss this option with your veterinarian so that he or she can monitor progress.